 Ever question the integrity of companies in your portfolio?

-ESG integration is the practice of evaluating investment portfolios or mutual funds based on social, environmental and good corporate governance criteria.
-Screening may involve including strong corporate social responsibility performers, avoiding poor performers, or otherwise incorporating CSR factors into the process of investment analysis and management.
+ESG integration is the practice of evaluating investment portfolios or mutual funds based on environmental, social and corporate governance criteria.
+Screening may involve including strong corporate social responsibility performers, avoiding poor performers, or otherwise incorporating CSR factors into the process of investment analysis and asset management.

 We actively try to include enterprises that have strong sustainability rankings with issues such as good employer-employee relations, strong environmental practices, products that are safe and useful, and operations that respect human rights.
 Conversely, we try to avoid investing in companies whose products and business practices are harmful to individuals, communities, or the environment.
-It is a common mistake to assume that SRI “screening” is simply exclusionary, or only involves negative screens.
+It is a common mistake to assume that SRI (sustainable and responsible investing) “screening” is simply exclusionary or only involves negative screens.